Mapped: Iceland earthquake locations revealed as volcano eruption alert issued

 Airlines and holiday companies are operating trips as normal, which means passengers have no automatic right to cancel their plans.

-Iceland is highly suceptible to natrual disasters as it lies on the Mid Atlantic Ridge – a divergent plate boundary where the North American Plate and the Eurasian Plate are moving away from each other, leading to volcanic eruptions and earthquakes.
+Iceland is highly susceptible to natural disasters as it lies on the Mid-Atlantic Ridge – a divergent plate boundary where the North American Plate and the Eurasian Plate are moving away from each other, leading to volcanic eruptions and earthquakes.

 Experts are still unclear on the size of the growing volcanic threat.